-- 1. The regular education teacher may only be in this collaborative gifted service delivery model for a maximum of two years. - During the two-year cycle, the regular education teachers should complete their gifted endorsements or for the high school regular education teachers, they should have APSI (Advanced Placement Summer Institute), IB, and/or Cambridge coursework plus 10hour clock course requirements. - If the endorsement or other requirements are not completed, then there will be no gifted service delivery model attached to his/her classes. - 2.
-The collaborating gifted teacher must have a clear renewable GaPSC-approved gifted education endorsement. - In grades 6-12, if the gifted endorsed teacher is working with regular education teachers, the gifted endorsed teacher should have certification in the same content area or similar content areas as the regular education teacher. - Elementary gifted endorsed teachers should be certified in elementary education. - 3.
+- 1. The regular education teacher may only be in this collaborative gifted service delivery model for a maximum of two years. - During the two-year cycle, the regular education teacher should complete their gifted endorsements or for the high school regular education teachers, they should have APSI (Advanced Placement Summer Institute), IB, and/or Cambridge coursework plus 10-hour gifted professional development course requirements. - If the endorsement or other requirements are not completed, then there will be no gifted service delivery model attached to his/her classes. - 2.
+The collaborating gifted education teacher must have a clear renewable GaPSC-approved gifted education endorsement or be actively enrolled/participating in a gifted endorsement program. - In grades 6-12, if the gifted endorsed teacher is working with regular education teachers, the gifted endorsed teacher should

+- have certification in the same content area or similar content areas as the regular education teacher when possible. - Elementary gifted endorsed teachers should be certified in elementary education or appropriate certification. - 3.
 The gifted endorsed teacher must observe in the regular education teacher's class where the gifted students are served through the collaborative model at least five times per semester for at least 20 minutes per observation.
 These observations will be documented and submitted to the gifted coordinator or designee. - 4.
-The gifted teacher, the regular classroom teacher, and the gifted student(s) (when appropriate) collaborate and document the development of differentiated instructional strategies, Georgia standards-based curriculum, and evaluation practices. - 5.
-In certified personnel information, the regular education teacher is the teacher of record, and the gifted program teacher is recorded in the consultative subject code.
-Content areas might include English language arts, mathematics, science, social studies, world languages, and .0 CTAE (Career, Technical, and

-- Agricultural Education), fine arts, and computer science courses. - 6.
-The superintendent must sign assurances that this model has been used appropriately and that the proper documentation has been collected and evaluated for its effectiveness. - 7.
-The collaborating regular classroom teacher and gifted teacher must be provided adequate planning time which must be documented and approved by the LEA (Local Education Agency).
-The gifted education teacher must be given one full period each week or its monthly equivalent during which he/she has only gifted education collaborative planning responsibilities (as determined by the local system). - 8.
-The total number of gifted students whose instruction may be modified through this collaborative approach may not exceed ten gifted students per class. - 9.
-Instructional segments that have been modified for gifted learners may be counted at the gifted FTE weight if the gifted education teacher and regular education teacher document the curriculum modifications made by the gifted teachers in the following ways: - District developed documentation which shows the reason(s) why any student whose instruction is counted at the gifted FTE weight needs an advanced curriculum in that specific content area (e.g., national norm-referenced tests and/or benchmark test), - A time and discussion log of the collaborative planning sessions between the teachers, and - Documentation in lesson plans and individual/small group learning contracts noting the differentiated learning experiences for the gifted student(s) and alternative instructional strategies utilized. - 10.
-The gifted collaborating teacher could have a maximum of nine gifted collaborative classes with a maximum of nine regular education teachers.
-Further the maximum FTE segments per class could be ten.
+The gifted education teacher, the regular classroom teacher, and the gifted student(s) (when appropriate) collaborate and document the development of differentiated instructional strategies, Georgia standards-based curriculum, and evaluation practices. - 5.
+In certified personnel information, the regular education teacher is the teacher of record, and the gifted education program teacher is recorded in the consultative subject code.
+Content areas might include English language arts, mathematics, science, social studies, world languages, and .0 CTAE (Career, Technical, and Agricultural Education), fine arts, and computer science courses. - 6.
+The superintendent must sign assurances that this model has been used appropriately, and that the proper documentation has been collected and evaluated for its effectiveness. - 7.
+The collaborating regular classroom teacher and gifted education teacher must be provided adequate planning time, which must be documented and approved by the LEA (Local Education Agency).
+The gifted education teacher must be given one full period each week or its monthly equivalent during which he/she has only gifted education collaborative planning responsibilities (as determined by the local system). - The total number of gifted students whose instruction may be modified through this collaborative approach may not exceed ten gifted students per class. - 9.
+Instructional segments that have been modified for gifted learners may be counted at the gifted FTE weight if the gifted education teacher and regular education teacher document the curriculum modifications made by the gifted teachers in the following ways: - District developed documentation that shows the reason(s) why any student whose instruction is counted at the gifted FTE weight needs an advanced curriculum in that specific content area (e.g., national norm-referenced tests and/or benchmark tests), - A time and discussion log of the collaborative planning sessions between the teachers, and

+- Documentation in lesson plans and individual/small group learning contracts noting the differentiated learning experiences for the gifted student(s) and alternative instructional strategies utilized. - 10.
+The gifted education collaborating teacher could have a maximum of nine gifted collaborative classes with a maximum of nine regular education teachers.
+Further, the maximum FTE segments per class should not exceed ten students.
 A minimum of a full period for planning per class is required per week or the equivalent.